What is UPI International Transfer?

 Traditionally, foreign businesses that wanted to collect payments from Indian customers had to establish a local presence.
 This meant setting up an Indian private limited company, opening a domestic bank account, registering under GST, and handling tax filings.
 For most international businesses, this created unnecessary cost and legal complexity, especially if the goal was only to accept occasional payments from Indian users.

 However, that barrier no longer exists.
-With the rise of regulated payment platforms designed for cross-border use, it is now possible to accept UPI payment without opening a company in India.
+With the rise of regulated payment platforms designed for cross-border use, it is now possible to accept UPI payments without opening a company in India.
 Solutions like Razorpay’s Import Flow and Paytm’s international checkout allow global businesses to tap into UPI without local incorporation.

 These platforms work as licensed intermediaries.
 They hold the required approvals from the Reserve Bank of India to collect payments in Indian rupees and convert them into foreign currency before transferring the settlement to your global bank account.
 This eliminates the need for a local Indian bank, physical office, or compliance with domestic tax obligations.